Skip to content

 node5 = [[-1, +1], 'B']

-After the definition of a parent kite.StructuralDisorder object, we can define the desired pattern:
+After defining a parent kite.StructuralDisorder object, we can construct the desired pattern:

 # define an object based on the lattice with a certain concentration